binarypie/problems/README.md

 ## Solution for Pig Latin

-Please run the python program with the following script:
+On branch pig-latin, please run the python program with the following script:

 ```
 python Solution_PigLatin.py